 If you’ve noticed patchy bald spots on your scalp or elsewhere on your body, you may be experiencing alopecia areata.
 Alopecia barbae, a type of alopecia areata, affects only the beard.

 There are dozens of hair loss causes, so it’s not always easy to self-diagnose alopecia areata.
-To find out what’s causing your hair loss — and how you can treat it in the UK — book a free consultation at our Harley Street hair loss clinic.
+To find out what’s causing your hair loss — and how you can stop your alopecia areata from spreading — book a free consultation at our Harley Street hair loss clinic.

 Simply fill in your details in the form below and we'll get in touch with you shortly.